 Gage, Wes, and Sawyer

-Sawyer and I Look at the size of that boy's feet
+Look at the size of that boy's feet

 I was able to stay in Utah for about one week after Sawyer was born.
 We visited the new baby a lot during that time.
 I'm sure that I'm not the first one to observe that newborn babies are basically sleeping, eating, and pooping machines.
 Emily and Jeremy are pretty lucky to have such a good looking baby.